 - Save Americans $1.9 billion annually.

-Starting in 2029, the proposed rule would demand all new gas furnaces to be 95 AFUE.
-This means furnaces would change nearly all the gas they use into heat.
+Starting in 2029, the updated rule would demand all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would turn nearly 100% of the gas into usable heat.

 Guide to Condensing Furnaces